orlandomotapires/AWS_cloud_practitioner_essentials_resume/README.md

 ### **Amazon Elastic Block Store**

 &emsp;When starting a new EC2 instance, you can use EC2 own memory.
 This memory is temporary, and goes away as soon the instance is terminated.
 All memory is also stored in blocks.</br>
-&emsp; o, to fix that, AWS has EBS, that allow you to get memory from their hard drives.
+&emsp;To, to fix that, AWS has EBS, that allow you to get memory from their hard drives.
 It keeps in a long term data, and its independent from EC2 life cycles.</br>

 #### **SnapShots**